gherardovarando/gherardovarando.github.io/index.md

 ### Position

-I am a PhD student at the Universidad Politecnica de Madrid, in the [Computational Intelligence Group](http://cig.fi.upm.es).
+PhD in Artificial Intelligence from the Universidad Politecnica de Madrid.

 ### Research interests